 Bhangarh Fort Distance by road- Distance of Bhangarh Fort from Jaipur is close to 90 km.
 Best option is via Dausa on NH 21 and then on to state highway 55 via Sainthal dam.
 Distance of Bhangarh Fort from Delhi is around 250 Km.
 The best option is via NH 48 through Gurgaon, Bawal, Neemrana, Kotputli, Manoharpur and then on to route no 148.
 Do note NH 48 is a toll road.
 Another alternative is via through Gurgaon, Bhiwadi, Rajgarh, and Ajabgarh using state highway no 25.
 It is very difficult to conclude as to which is the best route for Bhangarh from Delhi because the road conditions keep changing.

 Bhangarh Fort by public transport – Bhangarh Fort can be reached by bus or shared jeeps from both Dausa and Alwar.
 Buses from Jaipur and Delhi are available often to both these towns.
 The nearest village to Bhangarh Fort is Gola Ka Bas.
 From Alwar, you can hire a shared jeep to Gola Ka Bas via Tehla route.
 Alternative route is via Ajabgarh.

 Best time to visit Bhangarh Fort?

 Best time to visit Bhangarh Fort is on weekdays.
 Bhangarh Fort on Sunday is quite like a picnic spot with too many visitors and tourists.
-In my opinion, best time to visit Bhangarh Fort is during winters before 12 PM.
+In my opinion, best time to visit Bhangarh Fort is during winters before 12 PM if you enjoy solitude.